HackYourFutureBelgium/Mentor-guide/README.md

 ## Do you know why you're a hero\(ine\)?

 Because you can make the difference for our students teaching and guiding them to become junior webdevelopers.
-To be a good coach, you also need guidance, as our students do.
+To be a good mentor, you also need guidance, as our students do.
 That's why this Mentor Guide is for!

 You can find all infos you'll need to become a great HackYourFuture mentor in it!